mivodu/nd064_c3_project/README.md

 ![Image](answer-img/Grafana_Dashboard.PNG)

 ## Tracing our Flask App
-*DONE:*  We will create a Jaeger span to measure the processes on the backend.
+*TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
 Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.

 ![Image](answer-img/Jaeger_Traces1.PNG)
 ![Image](answer-img/Jaeger_Traces2.PNG)
 ![Image](answer-img/Tracer_Python_Code.PNG)

 ## Jaeger in Dashboards
-*DONE:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
+*TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.
 ![Image](answer-img/Grafana_Dashboard_Jaeger.PNG)

 ## Report Error
-*DONE:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.
+*TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.

 TROUBLE TICKET